Leveraging Large Language Models for Collective Decision-Making: Requirements Analysis

-On the other hand, \emph{Calendar.help} supports a limited amount of tasks and uses a complicated architecture, unable to capture diverse open-ended preferences.
+Our system shares several features with \emph{Calendar.help}, but is also significantly different: Specifically, we design four modules to extract individual preferences from dialogues and suggest meeting times, as will be detailed in \cref{sec:system_design}.
+Our system is also dynamic in the sense that it aims to improve its proposed meeting plan through several rounds of conversation with the group members.
+On the other hand, \emph{Calendar.help} supports a limited amount of tasks and uses a complicated architecture, unable to capture diverse free-text preferences.
 This work also took significant time (18 months) to complete its user study.
-By contrast, our work will introduce some innovations: Our model can process open-ended preferences.
+By contrast, our work will introduce some innovations: Our model can process free-text preferences.
 Its simple architecture of modules that are implemented using prompts allows for quick adaptation to a variety of tasks (e.g., event coordination) beyond meeting scheduling.
 Moreover, we will adopt an innovative approach of conducting a large-scale user study using LLM-simulated users, therefore reducing costs and facilitating prototyping and assessment of the multi-agent system.

+Another related work is the interactive LLM-based decision support system developed in \cite{lawless2024want}, which also focuses on user preferences, using meeting scheduling as a case study.
+In their system, the role of LLMs is to translate users' scheduling constraints into code, which is then input into a scheduling optimization package to find feasible meeting times.
+In contrast, our system uses LLMs to directly process members' preferences and generate suggestions.
+We consider our approach complementary to the system in \cite{lawless2024want}.
+Specifically, when constraints involve complex relationships and logical manipulations, the system in \cite{lawless2024want} can leverage optimization packages to effectively and precisely account for user preferences.
+However, this approach does not provide explanations for the suggestions, as optimization packages typically output only results without rationale.
+Moreover, optimization packages may not always be available for a given collective decision problem; our system avoids this limitation by using LLMs to directly aggregate preferences.